 Chances are you were taught very little or almost nothing about Esther, the woman who is one of only two (the other is Ruth) females who have a book of the Bible named after them.
 The purpose of this short study is to offer information regarding this fascinating part of Scripture.

 Mordecai gained the favor of the king when he discovered a plot to murder him by two royal officers.
 He told his discovery to Esther, who relayed it to Ahasuerus.
-The two people conspiring to kill the ruler had their own life ended (2:21 - 23).
+The two people who conspired to kill the king were executed (2:21 - 23).